-- The Devil's Advocate featured Satan (Al Pacino) in the form of the head of a New York law firm, and the protagonist (Keanu Reeves) is his son.
+- The Devil's Advocate featured Satan (Al Pacino) in the form of the head of a New York law firm, and the protagonist (Keanu Reeves) as his son.

-- The House Of The Devil deals with babysitter and a group of Satanists.
+- The House of the Devil deals with a babysitter and a group of Satanists.

 - In Zombie Cult Massacre, a sleazy cult leader pretends to be a compassionate man of God but is really in league with Satan, raising an army of zombies.
 It does not end well for him.

-- The Prophecy (1995) and its two sequels.
+- The Prophecy and its two sequels, The Prophecy II and The Prophecy 3: The Ascent.
 About another war in heaven with Christopher Walken (who's creepy enough even when he isn't acting) as the Archangel Gabriel.